 Each classroom is set-up to the Australian AAC ( alternative, augmentative communication) system.
 AAC incorporates the individual’s full communication abilities and may include any existing speech or vocalizations, gestures, manual signs, and aided communication.
 AAC is truly multimodal, permitting individuals to use every mode possible to communicate.
 Over time, the ability to use AAC devices may change and the AAC system chosen today may be a different system tomorrow.
 In any case, an AAC system is an integrated group of four components used by an individual to enhance communication.
 These four components are symbols, aids, techniques, and strategies.

 “The classrooms use AAC apps Proloquo2go and PODD/Compass.
-AAC is embedded into teacher practice so rather than it being utilized for specific activities, our teachers use it for all interactions they have with the students.
+AAC is embedded into the teacher’s practice so rather than utilizing it for specific activities, our teachers use it for all interactions they have with students.
 The teachers point to symbols of the AAC system while speaking to the students.
-This is called modeling.
-The teachers are encouraged to model a range of communication functions, not just asking a question.
-Our teachers implement the Australian curriculum.
-Every lesson/ activity would be modeled on the AAC system.
-The students are encouraged to participate using multimodal communication (verbal responses, AAC, gesture or facial expression or a combination methods).” …..Shannon Braithwaite
+This is referred to as (modeling) and teachers are encouraged to model a range of communication functions, not just asking a question.
+Our teachers implement the Australian curriculum where every lesson/ activity would be modeled on the AAC system.
+The students are encouraged to participate using multimodal communication (verbal responses, AAC, gesture/ facial expression and combination methods).” …..Shannon Braithwaite

 Founder Laura Jiencke of Bluebee Pals visited the Ipswich Special School in Australia in late May.
 The school is the second Australian school to implement Bluebee Pal learning companion tools into their AAC Curriculum.
 The principal and faculty welcomed the Bluebee Pals with opens arms!
 Once the Bluebee Pals arrived from the USA, the teachers immediately started incorporating Bluebee Pals in every classroom.